-We lay our hands upon the earth, in the name of the holy and triune God, heal the earth of its illnesses, of water, air, soil and disconnection
+We lay our hands upon the earth, in the name of the holy and triune God, Asking for healing from the harm we have inflicted upon the earth.
+May the power of God's indwelling presence heal the earth of its illnesses, of water, air, soil and disconnection That we may serve God with a loving heart through the care of all creation.
+Amen.
+(Prayer adapted from a prayer for healing in the Book of Worship, Service of Healing I)